-Volunteers, Emma and Jude from the UK, stop at a local shop in Githogoro, home to Compassion School, to buy bottles of cold water.
-Shops like this one, can be found throughout the slums selling a wide range of everyday items.
+Volunteers, Emma and Jude from the UK, stop at a local shop in Githogoro, home to Compassion School, to buy a tap for a hand-washing station.
+Shops like this one can be found throughout the slums selling a wide range of everyday items.

 Emma, a paediatric nurse, and Kelsey, a student nurse, arrive at Forrester School in Kawangware where they are met by the children and teachers of the school, including Otieno, the deputy head.
 Kelsey did her elective module at Porridge and Rice schools working within the health and hygiene programme.
 Porridge and Rice welcomes students who wish to do their electives in Kenya at Porridge and Rice schools.